SymfonyCasts/symfony7/sfcasts/form-theme.md

 Totally not necessary, but let's get a little fancy and use an `Order` enum for the second argument.
-So instead of `ASC`, write `Order`, importing the enum from `Doctrine\Common\Collections`, then `::ASC->value`.
+So instead of `ASC`, write `Order`, importing the enum from `Doctrine\Common\Collections`, then `::Ascending->value`.
 Super nerdy...
 But at least we know we didn't make a typo in those, ummm...
 3 letters...

 Since we have access to the full query builder, we can easily add custom filters,